Vegan Jam Thumbprint Cookies

-Happy holidays everyone!
-How’s your cookie baking season going?
-Baking is ton of work but it can kind of relaxing, too, if you take it slow or do it with friends and family.
+Baking is a ton of work but it can be kind of relaxing, too, if you take it slow or do it with friends and family.
 Thumbprint cookies are one of my favorite varieties.
 They are just so beautiful with the bright colors on top.
 They’re also easy to make a little bit healthier without compromising taste or texture.
-I made these cute little Vegan Gem Thumbprint Cookies for you this year.
 They are simple and turn out fabulously – perfect for a cookie swap or gift.
-I used both apricot and pomegranate jams to mix it up a bit and they looked like little gems when they are first pulled out of the oven.
+I used both apricot and pomegranate jams to mix it up a bit and they looked like little gems when they were first pulled out of the oven.

 - 1 cup all-purpose flour